CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 ### Task 7: Deploy your model

-When you're satisfied with the training of your model, it's time to deploy it, which allows you to start classifying text through the API.
+In this task, you will deploy your trained model, making it available for use through the API to classify new text documents.

 1. On the left panel, select **Deploying model (1)**.
     - Select **Add deployment (2)**